Last updated: May 4, 2026

 Is there a renter rebate for seniors in Arizona?

 Arizona’s main statewide renter-related tax break for seniors is Form 140PTC.
-It is a refundable property tax credit, not a big separate renter rebate check.
+It is a refundable property tax credit, not a large separate renter rebate check.
 Renters usually need a landlord-completed Form 201, and the income limits are extremely low.
 Long-term residential rent is also no longer subject to city transaction privilege tax, but that is different from a rebate program.

 What is Arizona’s Senior Freeze, and does it freeze my tax bill?